What will I learn?

 Visit LCCC's Career Resources to find tools for selecting the right program for you and marketing yourself to future employers.

 Cost of Attendance

-For general college expense, students view LCCC’s tuition and fees Web page.
+For general college expenses, students should view LCCC’s cost of attendance.
 Students in this program typically incur additional expenses of about $120 in art course fees.